rzachariah/bioalign/README.md

 run.sh
 ```
 Find the web UI at http://localhost:3000
-Find the swagger documentation at http://localhost:4000
+Find the swagger documentation at http://localhost:4000/api/v1

+This application depends on some AWS resources, which you will not have access to.
+You will see AWS access errors in the logs for api and compute--the compute service will terminate due to this issue.
+I have a TODO to mock AWS locally with localstack.

 ## Testing
 New features should be validated with BDDs living in the tests folder.
 To test the app